kabaehr/kabaehr.github.io/_posts/2017-01-03-Aurelia-production-experiences.markdown

 <p class="intro">
-<span class="dropcap">I</span>n late March 2016, I wrote my first post and promised I would write some more about our experiences.
+<span class="dropcap">I</span>n late March 2016, I wrote my first post and promised I would write some more about our experiences with Aurelia.
 Since then I only wrote one single post.
-This was not only because of sparse time, or laziness, this was also because we hadn´t many problems with Aurelia.
+This was not only because of missing time, or laziness, this was also because we hadn´t many problems with Aurelia itself.
 There were no burning topics I wanted to write about or where I thought I should write it down to help someone.
-And often there were already some blog or Stack Overflow posts about it.
 But now I want to recap and write about all the experiences and remarkable things we faced in our Aurelia project.
 </p>